OnstakInc/cisco-tetration-hol/labguide/module06/README.md

 <div class="step" id="step-022"><a href="#step-022" style="font-weight:bold">Step 022</a></div>

-Here we should see the IIS and MSSqlServer Windows servers that make up the nopCommerce application.
-Click back in the browser to return to the previous screen.
+Enter the search criteria `* orchestrator_AppName = nopCommerce` and select Search.
+This is matching on the AWS tag AppName,  which has been assigned the value of nopCommerce on the Microsoft IIS and Microsoft SQL servers in the AWS environment.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_022.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_022.png" style="width:100%;height:100%;"></a>